 The Commercial area within the Secondary Plan provides a mix of uses, from large sites dedicated for regional commercial services to commercial retail servicing the local community.
 Portions of sites near arterial streets, such as Patricia Avenue and PTH 10, are intended for larger scale regional retail uses with the potential for smaller "pad" commercial sites fronting the street and breaking up the surface parking lot.
 Site development and buildings facing 18th Street (PTH 10) serve as a gateway into south Brandon and should be designed to a higher standard (e.g. building façades, landscaping).
-Commercial development and shopping services that encourage community interaction.
+Commercial development along internal roadways and near greenspaces may be smaller in scale with a focus on entertainment and shopping services that encourage community interaction.
 These uses will provide a high level of connectivity to active transportation pathways, providing access through and within each site for a variety of modal users.